D. Babu Paul

 He was a member of Kerala Infrastructure Investment Fund Board (KIIFB).

-The State Government of Kerala has decided to establish a Research Centre to perpetuate the memory of Late D. Babu Paul, who has served the state in various capacities.
-Further, it would also rename the Civil Service Academy after Dr. Paul.
+The State Government of Kerala has decided to establish a Research Centre to perpetuate the memory of Late Dr D. Babu Paul, who has served the state in various capacities.
+Further, it would also rename the Civil Service Academy after him.

 Personal life

 D. Babu Paul was born to Fr.
 Paulose Cheerothottam Kor Episcopa, a Jacobite priest and headmaster, and Mary Paul, a teacher on 11 April 1941.
-His brother is K. Roy Paul, a former member of UPSC.
+His brother is K. Roy Paul IAS, a former member of UPSC.
 He was a rank holder in class X (10th grade) and completed his Pre-degree from Union Christian College, Aluva.
 After his bachelor's degree in civil engineering from College of Engineering, Trivandrum.
-He secured 7th rank (All India) in the Civil Service Examination and First rank in South India.
+He secured 7th rank (All India) in the Civil Service Examination and 1st rank in South India.

-He died at 11:30 PM on 12 April 2019, at the age of 78.
-His death came a day after his 78th birthday, and was caused by a massive heart attack.
+He died on 12 April 2019, at the age of 78.
+His death came a day after his 78th birthday.